AsliAmb/CRCi/README.md

 # Installation:

-Clone the CRCi repository and change current directory to CRCi/src
+Clone the CRCi_models repository and change current directory to CRCi_models/src

 In your terminal run the following command to build and install the package:
 ```python setup.py install```